 The fair value of foreign currency forward contracts is measured at the present value calculated using the forward exchange rate at the end of the reporting period.
-The fair value of cross-currency interest rate swaps is measured based on observable market date such as interest rate.
-Therefore, foreign currency forward contracts and cross-currency interest rate swaps are categorized as level 2.
+The fair value of interest rate swaps and cross-currency interest rate swaps are valued using specific valuation techniques, such as discounted cash flow analysis based on observable yield curves.
+Therefore, foreign currency forward contracts, interest rate swaps, and cross-currency interest rate swaps are categorized as level 2.